-The Discussion Papers will be the focus of the first round of engagement on the Project, which includes a virtual Public Information Centre (PIC) on June 8th and an in-person PIC in Council Chambers on the evening of June 16th to seek input from the public and stakeholders.
-The virtual PIC on June 8th will include four topic focused meetings throughout the afternoon as follows:
+The Discussion Papers are the focus of the first round of engagement on the Project, which included a virtual Public Information Centre (PIC) on June 8th and will include an in-person PIC in Council Chambers on the evening of June 16th to seek input from the public and stakeholders.
+The Discussion Papers and Summary Report were also presented to the City's Zoning By-law Task Force, and will be presented at the July meeting of the Committee of the Whole - Planning and Administration, summarizing the input received.